Legal Information: Alabama

 If a custody order is already in place, how can I get it changed?

-If you have moved to a new state or if both parents and the child have moved away from the original state, you can ask the court to change the jurisdiction to the new state that you and your child are in.
+If you have moved to a new state with your child or if both parents and the child have moved away from the original state, you can ask the court to change the jurisdiction to the new state that you and your child are in.
 See our Changing a final custody order page for more information.
 This is often complicated, and as with all custody issues, we recommend that you talk to a lawyer about this.
 Go to the AL Finding a Lawyer page to find legal help in your area.

 1 Alabama Code § 30-3-134